WilderComet/tableau-sales-dashboard/README.md

-# Retail Sales Dashboard (Tableau)
+# Super Store (Sales vs Profit) Performance Dashboard

-This project analyzes retail sales data from a US-based superstore to uncover trends in sales, profitability, and customer segments.
+This project analyzes retail sales data from a US-based superstore to uncover trends in profitability, returns, and regional performance.
 The analysis includes data cleaning, key business metrics, and multiple chart visualizations built with Tableau

 Objectives
 - Analyze sales and profit trends